kowainik/org/style-guide.md

 1. Make code **easier to understand:**  ideas for solutions should not be hidden behind complex and obscure code.
-2. Make code **easier to read:** The flow of the code should be immediately apparent after looking at the existing code.
+2. Make code **easier to read:** code arrangement should be immediately apparent after looking at the existing code.
 Names of functions & variables should be transparent and obvious.
 3. Make code **easier to write:** developers should think about code formatting rules as little as possible.
 The style guide should answer any query pertaining to the formatting of a specific piece of code.
 4. Make code **easier to maintain:** this style guide aims to reduce the burden of maintaining packages using version control systems unless this conflicts